crs4/seal/docs/prq_index.rst

 number of known bases (30 by default).

-In addition, PairReadsQSeq by default *filters read pairs* if both its reads failed the machine quality checks (last column of the Qseq file format).
+In addition, PairReadsQSeq by default *filters read pairs* if both its reads failed the machine quality checks (that would be the last column of the Qseq file format, or the Y/N flag in Illumina Fastq records).

 Usage
 +++++